Rangers could face SPL expulsion over alleged player payments

 "Nothing is prevented under the rules.
 Whatever the appropriate sanction is deemed to be is what the board can apply."

-interview, former Rangers director Adam claimed that Ibrox board was aware of the widespread use of an Employee Benefits Trust scheme.
+In a Daily Mail interview, former Rangers director Adam claimed that Ibrox board was aware of the widespread use of an Employee Benefits Trust scheme.

 A high-profile first tier tax tribunal will deliver a verdict soon on the EBT arrangement deployed by Rangers under the stewardship of former owner David Murray.